 |It is a mistake to regard such plays as Macbeth and Lear as in essence pessimistic....
 All these plays are to the reader what they must have been to the author, revelations of profundity and grandeur: the mystery of human fate — though still a mystery to the intellect — is intuitively apprehended....
 Our understanding is a mystic understanding, and our sense of victory a mystic joy.
 Tragedy and our religion are inter-significant.
 The Christian cross is only the symbol of the greatest of tragedies.23|

 Knight regards The Tempest as the crowning achievement of Shakespeare’s final period.
 He says that many of the characters and incidents recall earlier Shakespeare plays.
 “In Antonio and Sebastian, the tempter and the tempted, plotting murder for a crown, we can see more than traces of Macbeth.”24 Ariel recalls Puck, Caliban recalls Falstaff, etc. Knight says that, in The Tempest, Shakespeare doesn’t follow any existing story, history, or play.
-(But those who subscribe to the Tempest-Cuttyhunk Theory might say that Shakespeare was following Gosnold’s account of his shipwreck.)
+(But those who subscribe to the Tempest-Cuttyhunk Theory might say that Shakespeare was following accounts of Gosnold’s voyage.)
 Shakespeare brings out all his old themes, and sums up his work.25

 |The Tempest is at the same time a record of Shakespeare’s spiritual progress and a statement of the vision to which that progress has brought him....
 There is thus now no barrier between the inward and the outward, expression and imitation....
 The Tempest is thus at the same time the most perfect work of art and the most crystal act of mystic vision in our literature.26|